Distribution of the Time at Which an Ideal Detector Clicks: Soft Detectors

 While previous authors such as Allcock \cite{All69b} have also considered representing a soft detector by an imaginary potential, they have not managed to identify a limit in which a non-trivial theory of a hard detector arises.
-In fact, Allcock considered the limit $v\to\infty$, $L=\infty$ (without any boundary condition such as \eqref{Neu}) and obtained correctly that the limit is equivalent to the Schr\"odinger equation with a Dirichlet boundary condition at $\bou$, which has zero current into the boundary and thus zero probability that the detector would ever be triggered.
+In fact, Allcock considered the limit $v\to\infty$, $L=\infty$ (without any boundary condition) and obtained correctly that the limit is equivalent to the Schr\"odinger equation with a Dirichlet boundary condition at $\bou$, which has zero current into the boundary and thus zero probability that the detector would ever be triggered.
 (Allcock concluded incorrectly that a concept of an ideal hard detector is impossible.)

-{\it Scattering.}---In scattering theory, one considers $n$ particles (suppose for simplicity $n=1$) moving freely after interacting with (each other or) external obstacles.
-The scattering cross-section represents the probability distribution of where the particle gets detected on a surface $\bou$ that is a sphere of radius $r$ in the limit $r\to\infty$.
+In scattering theory, the scattering cross-section represents the probability distribution of where the particle gets detected on a surface $\bou$ that is a sphere of radius $r$ in the limit $r\to\infty$.
 One assumes that no part of the arriving wave gets reflected, $R_k=0$ for all $k$.
-As we show in \cite{DTT15}, for the ideal soft detectors described above, $R_k\to 0$ for all $k$ in the limit in which $v\to0$ and $vL\to \infty$---a limit of infinite softness that seems entirely admissible in the scattering regime because if we allow very large distances $r\to\infty$ from the scattering center and very large times $t$ then we may as well allow large distances and times within the detector volume before the particle gets detected.
+As we will discuss elsewhere, for the ideal soft detectors described above, $R_k\to 0$ for all $k$ in the limit in which $v\to0$ and $vL\to \infty$---a limit of infinite softness that seems entirely admissible in the scattering regime because if we allow very large distances $r\to\infty$ from the scattering center and very large times $t$ then we may as well allow large distances and times within the detector volume before the particle gets detected.